irmen/64tass/README.md

 ## Installation

+Executables for released versions are not difficult to come by.

+On Linux there's a good chance it is already included in the package manager of the distribution.
+It's also in ports for the BSDs.
+For Mac it's in the ports or brew.
+If the packaged version is not up to date compilation from source is always an option.

+For Windows the release binaries are hosted by Sourceforge.
+For these the minimum requirements is XP running on a 586.
+This 32 bit version should work on X64 without any drawbacks.
+Manual compilation for older windows versions, for X64 or even 32 bit DOS is possible.

+## Compilation

+The only dependencies are a working C compiler and Make.

 The Makefile was written to support both GNU Make and BSD Make.

-The code was written in C and GCC or Clang can compile it without a problem.
+GCC or Clang can compile it without a problem.
 Other C compilers may work but compile flags might need adjustments.

 The regular "Makefile" is for producing binaries for the host platform.
 So running "make" should build a "64tass" binary.
 I've heard that might not always work on OSX where instead make CPPFLAGS="-D_XOPEN_SOURCE" might be needed.

-There's a "Makefile.win" for cross compiling using Mingw.
+There's a "Makefile.win" for cross compiling with Mingw.
 The name of the compiler needs to be adjusted if it's not the same what I use.
 Of course one might try to use MSVC natively and there's a good chance it will work.
 However that's not actively tested and needs to be reported in case it's accidentally